groonga/groonga/doc/source/reference/tokenizers/token_mecab.rst

 ``include_form``
 """"""""""""""""

-Outputs inflected_type, inflected_form and base_form in MeCab’s metadata.
+Outputs inflected_type, inflected_form and base_form in MeCab's metadata.

 ``use_reading``
 """""""""""""""